 Be a B.R.A.T.

-Consisting of bland, easy-to-digest foods, the B.R.A.T. diet, which stands for bananas, rice, applesauce and toast, is often recommended for people suffering from digestive ailments, including diarrhea.
+Consisting of bland, easy-to-digest foods, the B.R.A.T. diet, which stands for bananas, rice, applesauce and toast, is often recommended for people who have digestive ailments, including diarrhea.
 These are low-fiber, binding foods, that help firm stools.
 According to FamilyDoctor.org, the diet also supplies important nutrients like potassium -- from the bananas -- that are depleted during bouts of diarrhea.
 When following the B.R.A.T. diet, choose white rice, applesauce without the skins and refined-grain toast to avoid consuming too much fiber.

 Ways to Include Rice in Your Diarrhea Diet